Please click on this link to submit your proposal, “MOCC 2017 Workshop/Panel/Research Presentation Proposal Form.”

 Mission Statement of MOCC: The purpose of the Minnesota OUT!
-Campus Conference (MOCC) is to annually bring together lesbian, gay, bisexual, transgender, two spirit, intersex, queer, questioning, asexual, and other allied persons from colleges and universities throughout the state of Minnesota and surrounding areas to network, socialize, and educate each other with the intention of creating positive change in all aspects of our college campuses and LGBTQIA2S+ communities.
+Campus Conference (MOCC) is to annually bring together gay, lesbian, bisexual, transgender, two spirit, queer, questioning, intersex, asexual, and allied persons from colleges throughout the state of Minnesota to network, socialize, and educate each other with the intention of creating positive change in all aspects of our college campuses and LGBTQIA2S+ communities.
 Proposals in conflict with the mission and work of MOCC, the MN Campus Alliance, and the Minnesota State University, Mankato will not be accepted.

 Lodging & Travel: Presenters are responsible for their own lodging and travel expenses.

 Deadline: October 18 2017 11:59PM

 Length of Workshops/Panels: Submitted proposals must be 60 minutes in total length.

 Research Presentations: During each 1 hour session there will be a research track where participants will have the opportunity to attend a research presentation or a workshop.
 Guidelines for submitting to present your research proposals are the same for presenting a workshop.

 Applying for Multiple Workshops/Panels: Conference attendees can submit more than one proposal.
 Each must be completed separately.